glencbz/notes/unit-3/ruby/intro.md

 #=> warning: already initialized constant SOME_CONSTANT
 ```

 Note that if we try to reassign a constant, the reassignment still succeeds!
-All the constant syntax does is throw an error on reassignment.
+All the constant syntax does is give a warning on reassignment.

 ## Data Types